 Delray Beach awards contracts and agreements to responsible and responsive bidders and proposers, and whose offers or proposals represent the lowest price or best value for the City.
-The City has a strict No Gifts Policy, observes a Cone of Silence on all advertised solicitations, and has a Vendor Code of Conduct, which outline expected ethical and professional behavior.
+The City has a strict No Gifts Policy and observes a Cone of Silence on all advertised solicitations.
 The Purchasing Department also reviews vendor performance on City contracts, and other public entity contracts, in arriving at a determination if a bidder or proposer meets the definition of a responsible vendor and may be recommended for award.

-For more information on the City's purchasing policies and procedures, and to learn more about doing business with Delray Beach, please visit City's website at www.mydelraybeach.com or telephone (561) 243-7000 x-1810 to speak directly with the Purchasing Department.
+For more information on the City's purchasing policies and procedures, and to learn more about doing business with Delray Beach, please visit City's website at www.mydelraybeach.com or telephone (561) 243-7161 to speak directly with the Purchasing Department.

-Rev. January 2018
+Rev. November 2021